Finding Birding Resources

 - National Wildlife Refuges

 - Some of the best birding areas are National Wildlife Refuges, land set aside and managed just for wildlife.
 Most refuges, including Buffalo Lake NWR have bird checklists.
-This site has a bird species account index, and also a regional index on finding refuges.
+This site includes Birding in the Refuge System.

-- The Panhandle Bird Club is the local birding club for this area.
-This site includes a field trip calender, monthly rare bird reports, where to bird in the Panhandle, spring and fall migrating bird arrival dates and Christmas Bird Count listings.
+- The Texas Panhandle Bird Club is the local birding club for this area.
+This site includes tips on where to bird in the Panhandle, spring and fall migrating bird arrival dates, and Christmas Bird Count listings.

 - Texas Ornithological Society